Octoberfest7/Mutants_Sessions_Self-Deletion/README.md

 Administrator cmd.exe = High integrity = SYSTEM integrity beacon
 ```

-The RSI shellcode runner returns a system integrity beacon when run as an Administrator because as part of the PPID spoofing process, Winlogon's token is inherited by notepad.exe.
+The RSI shellcode runner returns a system integrity beacon when run as an Administrator because as part of the PPID spoofing process, Winlogon's token is inherited by Calc.exe.
 This must be kept in mind, as depending on the kind of access one wants, different shellcode runners may be more appropriate than others (i.e. you have code execution as a domain admin, if you run the LI shellcode runner you will get back a high integrity beacon in a domain context, if you run the RSI you will get back a system integrity beacon on that machine).

 This behavior of the RSI adds complications, but also opens the door to new capabilities as will be seen later.